Learning About Drug and Alcohol Treatment

 Most substance users will gain confidence at this point and will believe they have the problem under control, but boundaries will remind them that they can slip at any point.

 - If they have committed to a 90-day program, then do not allow them to leave after 60 days.
 In their new way of living they must learn that once making a commitment, they must stick with it.
 Lying and breaking promises was their old way of living and should not be incorporated into their sober life.
 Tell them that they need to stay for their committed time.

 - Slowly start to visit less so they can become more dependent on themselves and create their own happiness that’s not through you.

 “Fortitude is the guard and support of the other virtues.” – John Locke

 Support is something that they should gain more of as the recovery process continues.
-As the addicted people start to repair broken relationships then they will grow a larger support system to help boost self-confidence, satisfaction, pleasure, and mood.
-Some of the things that you can do to help them find support at this stage in the treatment process is:
+As addicted people start to repair broken relationships then they will grow a larger support system to help boost self-confidence, satisfaction, pleasure, and mood.
+Some of the things that you can do to help them find support at this stage in the treatment process are:

 - Help them develop supportive friendships that will benefit their recovery.

 - Stay mindful that you can support them, but they must find other supportive networks that they can rely on too.